 Walk through the homes of famous painters of the Hudson River School artists and see their creations up close.
-Stand on the front porch of the home of Thomas Cole and see the views that inspired his paintings.
+Explore the inspiration behind famous filmmakers and be entranced by world-class musical performances.
 Hike the hills, meadows and forests of America’s first arts movement and stand next to larger than life art sculptures.

 Points of Interest